Building truth tables, Boolean schemes, and expressions

 )

-We have built some simple models that can serve to study microelectronics or to create an environment for testing digital devices.
+We have built several simple models that can be used to study microelectronics or to create an environment for testing digital devices.